oracle-devrel/redbull-pit-strategy/hols/pitstrategy/modeltraining/modeltraining.md

 > Note that we have about 1250 rows of data for ~4.5 years of data after all this process.
 If we also remove 'NaN' values (e.g. slope and bias for fuel / tyre degradation are NaN) we get about 200-300 rows of data.
 Therefore, we *will consider* NaN values as we otherwise would almost run out of data, and find a way to deal with these indeterminate values in other ways.
 <br>

-> **IMPORTANT**: Also note that **tree models in Machine Learning are NaN-resistant!!** We'll be using gradient boosted decision trees (XGBM and LGBM models) as our model to solve this.
+> **IMPORTANT**: Also note that we'll be using gradient boosted decision trees (XGBM and LGBM models) as our model to solve this, as **they accept NaN values** and this doesn't affect the decision making of these trees.

 ## Task 2: Variable Correlations and Visualizations